Order-Team/bring-order/documentation/testing_report.md

 ## System testing

+The package installation was tested on Linux, Windows, and Mac systems.
+The package was installed according to the installation guide ([README](https://github.com/Order-Team/bring-order/blob/main/README.md)) on Linux (Cubbli (Common Ubuntu-based Linux), Mint, and OpenSuse tumbleweed) and Windows (Win 10 and Win 11) systems.

 The package was also installed on OS X 10.10 but with some installation problems.
 These kinds of installation problems were not encountered on Windows or Linux systems.
 This may be due to the fact that used OS X system was really out of date.

-Installation guide for MacOS based on [PyPa guide](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-from-pypi).
+Installation guide for macOS based on [PyPa guide](https://packaging.python.org/en/latest/tutorials/installing-packages/#installing-from-pypi).
 It has not been possible to correct the installation guide, because computer with MacOS was not available and testing on more modern system versions was not possible.

-The application works on all three tested operating systems.
+The application works on all tested operating systems.

 ## Testing Structure